dhruv0000/dhruv-archives/content/blog/about.md

 +++
 title = "About"
-description = "Testing things out" date = "2025-03-05"
+description = "Testing things out" date = "2025-03-06"
 aliases = ["about-us", "about-hugo"] author = "dhruv"
 +++

 Hi.
-So you wanted to know more about me.
-Delighted we could talk.
+So you wanted to know more about my large thinking model.
+Well, I am working on it.
+You will know soon.